 - Supports metrics to measure latency, network effects, uptime, SLAs, and more

 - Multi-step calls to meet your API request scenario

 - Easy to set up and import API collections and documents

-If you’re familiar with Swagger, you might have heard about SmartBear, a main supporter of the open-source and tool sets for API development.
+If you’re familiar with Swagger, you might have heard about SmartBear, the main supporter of the open-source tool sets for API development.
 SmartBear has a monitoring suite called AlertSite that provides performance monitoring for web applications, websites, and APIs.
 Thanks to the wide variety of use cases, you can monitor an extensive range of resources.